JavariaB/FHIR-Patient/README.md

 access it from the repository after forking.

-Start a terminal and run the following command:
+Open a terminal and run the following command:
 npm run start

-Start another terminal and run the following two commands cd fhir_wed_app_frontend serve -s dist
+Open another terminal and run the following two commands:

+cd fhir_web_app_frontend

+serve -s dist

 Now run the app and enjoy exploring it.
 Thank you.